morpho-org/adaptive-curve-irm-py/README.md

 ## Note

 This Python implementation is designed for simulation and testing purposes.
 For actual deployment of the Adaptive Curve IRM, please refer to the official Solidity implementation.
+Don't hesitate to raise an issue if you find any bug in this implementation.